ycpcs/ece335-summer2023/lectures/lecture16.md

 > Prove that for all *n* ∈ ℕ, 0 + 1 + 2 + \... + *n* = *n*(*n* + 1)/2.

-*Step 1:* Write the induction given closed form for *n*
+*Step 0:* Write the induction given closed form for *n*

 > 0 + 1 + 2 + \... + *n* = ∑i = *n*(*n* + 1)/2

+*Step 1:* Write the induction goal closed form for *n*+1

+> Substituting *n*+1 for *n* in step 1 gives

+> 0 + 1 + 2 + \... + *n* + (*n* + 1) = (*n* + 1)((*n*+1)+1)/2 = (*n*+1)(*n*+2)/2

 *Step 2:* Show the induction given is true for a base case.

 > The base case for *n* = 0 gives ∑i = 0 and 0(1)/2 = 0.

-*Step 3:* Write the induction goal closed form for *n*+1

-> Substituting *n*+1 for *n* in step 1 gives

-> 0 + 1 + 2 + \... + *n* + (*n* + 1) = (*n* + 1)((*n*+1)+1)/2 = (*n*+1)(*n*+2)/2

-> We see that the induction given is simply the first *n* terms of the induction goal, thus
+*Step 3:* We see that the induction given in step 0 is simply the first *n* terms of the induction goal in step 1, thus

 > 0 + 1 + 2 + \... + *n* + *n* + 1 = (0 + 1 + 2 + \... + *n*) + (*n* + 1) = ∑i + (*n* + 1)

-*Step 4:*  Assume the induction formula from step 1 is true and substitute the closed form solution into step 3.
+*Step 4:*  Assume the induction formula from step 0 is true and substitute the closed form solution into step 3.

 > Therefore we *assume* ∑i = *n*(*n* + 1)/2 is true, thus substituting gives

 > ∑i + (*n* + 1) = *n*(*n* + 1)/2 + (*n* + 1)

-*Step 5:* Perform any necessary algebra to show the closed form solution from step 3 for *n*+1
+*Step 5:* Perform any necessary algebra to show the closed form solution from step 2 for *n*+1

 > ∑i + (*n* + 1) = *n*(*n* + 1)/2 + (*n* + 1)
 > > = (*n* + 1)(*n*/2 + 1)